Looking for all Articles by Emma McKinnon?

 7. Vary it: You can be fast and slow, loud and quiet.
 This helps keep children interested but is also a way of demonstrating language concepts and linking to themes in the story.

-8. Use our book lists to choose a familiar book and signpost to families.
-There are lists on books for starting school and on books to share at times of change.
+8. Use our book lists to choose a familiar book and signpost to families, such as this list of books for starting school.

 9. Repeat, repeat, repeat!
 Repetition is the root of all learning.
 It helps everyone learn the words and actions and increases confidence and participation.
 Children love joining in when they know what is coming.